xihuichen/RiskAnalytics-Tool/README.md

-A python tool used to simulate asset prices, then used to price financial derivatives to calculate the potential counterparty risk exposure
+A simple python tool to show team members how easy it is to utilise python for automating our daily BAU